 Building your strength in the next five weeks

-When you have practiced for 7 days, calculate the average of them (x).
+When you have practised for 7 days, calculate the average of them (x).
 Put 80% of that average time (y) on the paper at the start of the second week.

 If you’re doing well after the 5 weeks you can either extend the line or you can try how much further you can go without pain and see if you are satisfied with that level of exercise.